MuhtasimTanmoy/notebook/Database/Mnesia.md

 - This has many benefits, the foremost being that the impedance mismatch between data format used by the DBMS and data format used by the programming language which is being used to manipulate the data, completely disappears.

+- Mnesia has four methods of reading from database: read, match_object, select, qlc.
+    - `read` always uses a Key-lookup on the keypos.
+It is basically the key-value lookup.
+    - `match_object` and select will optimize the query if it can on the keypos key.
+That is, it only uses that key for optimization.
+It never utilizes further index types.
+    - `qlc` has a query-compiler and will attempt to use additional indexes if possible, but it all depends on the query planner and if it triggers. erl -man qlc has the details and you can ask it to output its plan.
+- read is just a `key-value` lookup, also functions `index_read` and `index_write`

 - [Documentation](https://www.erlang.org/doc/man/mnesia.html)
 - [Users's guide](https://www.erlang.org/doc/apps/mnesia/mnesia.pdf)
 - [Data Types](https://www.erlang.org/doc/reference_manual/data_types.html)